HL7/cqf-measures/input/pages/using-cql.md

 #### Value Set Version
 {: #value-set-version}

-Version information for value sets is not required to be included in eCQMs; terminology versioning information may be specified externally.
+Version information for value sets is not required to be included in QMs; terminology versioning information may be specified externally.
 However, if versioning information is included, it must be done in accordance with the terminology usage specified by FHIR.